 Capacity Act.
 This is unusual, as in most cases, the Mental

 and a "decision maker" (usually the consultant in charge of their

-care) decides that ECT is in the
+care) decides that ECT is in the patient's "best interests".

-clinical team may request a second opinion from another consultant.
+request a second opinion from another consultant.

 Whether ECT is given under the Mental Health Act or the Mental

 consent and must stop if they refuse.

-In scotland, the principles above are the same, although the
+In Scotland, the principles above are the same, although the

 laws involved are the Mental Heath